 Cast iron bell

-Conclusion of the Sacra San Michele visit
+Is the Sacra di San Michele Worth Visiting?

 Jan enjoys the view towards Turin and the valley in winter from the Abbey Sacra di San Michele